extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 -----------

 The concept of fabric, *default* or user defined and switch roles i.e *spine* or *leaf* is
 |bwc| specific.
 The VDX switches doesn't have any information about it.
+So, the very first
+switch that is added to the fabric has to be a **Spine**

 Let us start with ``bwc-topology.fabric_list`` to get the details about the *default* fabric.
-This is a |ipf| out of the box fabric consisting specific paramters for IP fabric creation:
+This is |ipf|'s out of the fabric consisting parameters like ASN range, IP address range etc. required to build IP fabric:

 .. code-block:: guess
     :emphasize-lines: 1